89luca89/distrobox/README.md

 ### Aims

 This project aims to bring **any distro userland to any other distro** supporting podman.
-It has been written in posix sh to be as portable as possible and not have problems with glibc version's compatibility.
+It has been written in POSIX sh to be as portable as possible and not have problems with glibc version's compatibility.

 It also aims to enter the container **as fast as possible**, every millisecond adds up if you use the it as your default environment for your terminal: